je-so/iqueue/README.md

 iqueue
 ======

-Zero-copy lock-free C implementation of message queue.
+C implementation of interthread message queue.

+It is implemented without locks (lock-free) except for waiting/blocking functions.
+It is designed to allow for zero-copy message transfer.

 ## Client Server Example